 Shutterstock is a global online marketplace providing royalty-free stock assets, tools, and services.
 When I joined the company in 2017, the team’s long-term mission was to consolidate Shutterstock’s products portfolio in a unique, holistic user experience.
 We started with the migration and redesign of the whole Footage interface, which gave me a lot of experience and knowledge about our new design system and processes.
 Following the Footage migration’s success, the time had come to start on the Images product’s side.
 I was offered to join forces and help lead an activation-focused initiative touching a crucial and challenging page for our business and our users: the pricing page.

-Phase 1 – Migrating the 1.0 Images pricing page for user experience consistency
+Phase 1 – Migrating the Images pricing page for improved consistency

 Our first step in the Images pricing page overhaul was to migrate it to our new platform, Studio, using styles and components from our design system while maintaining 100% feature parity.
 I also prepared detailed specs documentation when handing off prototypes to engineers who were still onboarding on the new Studio platform and the Shutterstock design system.
 The documentation included details about the grid system, breakpoints and responsive behaviour, redlining of styles, components, patterns, and variables like section spacing.

-Phase 2 – Optimizing the 2.0 Images pricing page to facilitate our customers' decision process
+Phase 2 – Optimizing the pricing layout to facilitate customers' decision process

 Several usability tests and user interviews on the Images pricing page highlighted one central pain point: the page looked busy and complicated.
 Users found the different plans and price offerings confusing, and a majority expressed feeling overwhelmed, not knowing what to choose or not finding what they needed.
 From a business perspective, we were not effectively convincing our users to take action and buy the plan that would suit them best, losing an opportunity to grow our base of loyal, returning customers, generating a predictable recurring revenue.